AngusDSR/AngusDSR/README.md

 🌍 Curently I'm based in London, UK
-🤓 I'm a teaching assistant at [Le Wagon](https://github.com/lewagon) ⚡ Right now I'm learning more about Ruby on Rails and Python
+🤓 I'm a teaching assistant at [Le Wagon](https://github.com/lewagon) ⚡ Right now I'm learning more about Ruby on Rails and React.

 📨 Reach out by email: adspawtonrice@gmail.com